creative-cookie/odin-calculator/README.md

     * How to optimize SVGs created in Inkscape
     * How to style SVGs via CSS
 * How to utilize CSS variables to create light/dark themes
+* How to add CSS transitions to gradually change from one style to the next
 * How to use grid to layout the buttons in the calculator
 * When to choose a switch statement over if/else
 * How to add keyboard event listener and the usage of e.key and e.code